hellphish/Project-Cuddlephish/README.md

 # Project Cuddlephish
-a simple After Effects script to export high quality GIFs
+Export GIFs from After Effects with amazing quality

 # Requirements
 FFmpeg and gifski binaries need to be in the ProjectCuddlePhish/bin directory